University Medical Center of Southern Nevada

 Part Time

-Position Summary ***PER DIEM OPENING(S)*** As an academic medical center with a rich history of providing life-saving treatment in Southern Nevada, UMC serves as the anchor hospital of the Las Vegas Medical District, offering Nevada's highest level of care to promote successful medical outcomes for patients.
+Position Summary As an academic medical center with a rich history of providing life-saving treatment in Southern Nevada, UMC serves as the anchor hospital of the Las Vegas Medical District, offering Nevada’s highest level of care to promote successful medical outcomes for patients.
 We are home to Nevada's ONLY Level I Trauma Center, Designated Pediatric Trauma Center, Burn Care Center, and Transplant Center.
-We are a Pathway Designated facility by ANCC, and we are on our journey to Magnet status.
-Position Summary: Performs initial admissions assessments and facilitates discharges as part of the Discharge Team.
-Job Requirement Education/Experience: Graduation from an accredited school of nursing and a minimum of one (1) year Acute Care Med Surg experience in a similar facility.
-Licensing/Certification Requirements: Current License by the Nevada State Board of Nursing to Practice as a Registered Nurse, and Basic Life support (BLS) certification.
-Additional and/or Preferred Position Requirements Preference will be given to applicants with the experience listed below: Admissions assessment experience.
-Experience facilitating the patient discharge process.
-Experience formulating nursing diagnoses.
-Knowledge, Skills, Abilities, and Physical Requirements Knowledge of: Nursing process (assessment, planning, implementation and coordination of patient care); anatomy and physiology; standards of care; disease process; medical equipment; patient care plan development; patient evaluation and assessment techniques; body mechanics used with ambulating, transferring and repositioning patients; how to use general office equipment including, but not limited to: facsimiles, copiers, telephones and computers; pharmacology and medication administration; Nurse Practice Act; department and hospital safety practice and procedures; patient rights; age specific patient care practices; infection control policies and practices; handling, storage, use and disposal of hazardous materials; department and hospital emergency response policies and procedures.
-Skill in: Implementing nursing process including assessment, planning, implementation and evaluation; working with high risk or critically ill patients; performing invasive nursing procedures associated with area of specialty; developing and implementing education programs associated with specialty; organizing, prioritizing and delegating work; using computers and related software applications; communicating with a wide variety of people from diverse socio-economic and ethnic backgrounds; establishing and maintaining effective working relationships with all personnel contacted in the course of duties; efficient, effective and safe use of equipment.
-Physical Requirements and Working Conditions: Mobility to work in a typical clinical setting and use standard equipment, including stamina to remain standing and/or walk for extended periods of time, and strength to examine and treat varied patients, vision to read printed materials and a VDT screen, and hearing and speech to communicate effectively in person and over the telephone.
-Strength and agility to exert up to 100 pounds of force occasionally, and up to 50 pounds of force frequently, and up to 20 pounds of force constantly to move objects.
+We are a Pathway Designated facility by ANCC, and we are on our journey to Magnet status. ***PER DIEM OPENING(S)*** Position Summary: Responsible for monitoring any and all movements of patients who have been placed under observation to maintain patient and staff safety.
+Job Requirement Education/Experience: Graduation from High School or GED.
+Experience working in a healthcare environment preferred.
+Additional and/or Preferred Position Requirements PREFERENCE WILL BE GIVEN TO APPLICANTS WHO DOCUMENT ADDITIONAL AND/OR PREFERRED POSITION REQUIREMENTS: Knowledge of CPI Training or Techniques.
+Documented Experience (within the last 3 years), providing direct patient observation / and or monitoring one or more patients in a healthcare setting.
+Documented Experience in an Acute Care or Similar setting.
+Recent documented experience working with the public in difficult situations.
+Availability to work ALL shifts, including graveyard, seven (7) days a week, as needed.
+Knowledge, Skills, Abilities, and Physical Requirements Knowledge of: Basic hospital services; department and hospital safety practices and principles; patient rights; infection control policies and practices; handling, storage, use and disposal of hazardous materials; department and hospital emergency response policies and procedures.
+Skill in: Following oral and written instructions; communicating effectively with a wide variety of people from diverse socio-economic and ethnic backgrounds; establishing and maintaining effective working relationships with all personnel contacted in the course of duties; efficient, effective and safe use of equipment.
+Physical Requirements and Working Conditions: Ability to stay alert over extended periods of time; mobility to work in a typical clinical setting, including stamina to sit, stand and/or walk for extended periods of time; vision to use standard equipment, read printed materials and a Video Display Terminal (VDT) screen; and hearing and speech to communicate effectively in person and over the telephone.
+Strength and agility to exert up to 100 pounds of force occasionally, and/or up to 50 pounds of force frequently, and/or up to 20 pounds of force constantly to move objects.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this classification.
-Closing Date/Time: 6/9/2023 5:00 PM Pacific
+Per Diem and Temporary Employees are not eligible to receive benefits.
+Closing Date/Time: 7/4/2024 5:00 PM Pacific